tundradawn/meshy/README.md

 ![meshy logo](logo.png)

-All-in-one solution to create peer-to-peer WebRTC-based mesh networks.
+All-in-one solution to create full-mesh topology in the browser via WebRTC and WebSockets.

 ### Features
+- Peer-to-peer and full-mesh topology support.
+- WebSockets are used for all signalling events, and are handled out of the box.
+- Simple API to send audio tracks and JSON-format data channel messages.
-- Track and data messages can easily be sent to an individual peer, or the entire network
+- Per-offer customization, which means information can easily be sent to an individual peer, or the entire network.
+- Automatic handling of trickle ICE candidates.
+- Offer-Answer persistant track identification via custom SDP communication.

 ### Getting Started